 The Independent State Store Union has operated continuously since 1947 representing only state store employees.
-Today, it represents state store managers who are first-level supervisors in the controlled state store system in Pennsylvania.
+Today, we represent the first-level supervisors in the state run alcohol retail stores across the commonwealth.

 The Union was organized in the name of the Independent Association of Pennsylvania Liquor Control Board Employees.
 On November 11, 1947, state store workers, mostly from York, Adams and Lancaster, gathered in Harrisburg and joined with workers from the western counties of Allegheny, Westmoreland & Cambria.
 Organizing continued non-stop until July 1949 when virtually all areas of the state were organized and individual chapters were formed.